tyst3273/phonon-sed/README.md

 We will update this with references to papers when it's up and running

 # Contributors
-Riley Hadjis
+Riley Hadjis and
-Tyler Sterling <ty.sterling@colorado.edu>
+Tyler Sterling (ty.sterling@colorado.edu)